manuelmgn/2024-FrontendMasters-Git/notes/notes.md

 > Use git stash when you want to record the current state of the working directory and the index, but want to go back to a clean working directory.
 The command saves your local modifications away and reverts the working directory to match the HEAD commit.

-*`stash` takes every track change by git inside the index and the working tree and stores them kind of into a special area the work in progress area, this stash area, and you can think of stash like a stack of temporary changes.*
+_`stash` takes every track change by git inside the index and the working tree and stores them kind of into a special area the work in progress area, this stash area, and you can think of stash like a stack of temporary changes._

 > Stash is a STACK of temporary changes

 -   `git stash`
 -   `git stash -m "<message>"`
 -   `git stash list` list of stashes
 -   `git stash show [--index <index>]`: just show the changes or the diff
 -   `git stash pop` pop the latest stash
 -   `git stash pop --index <index>`: works well with git stash list

 **Problem**. use branch trunk.
 1) create an upstream change.
-Commit a small change to hello-git `echo "upstream change" >> upstream.md`
-2) add a small change to remote-git don't commit `echo "downstream change" >> README.md`.
+Commit a small change to hello-git `echo "upstream change" >> upstream.md` 2) add a small change to remote-git don't commit `echo "downstream change" >> README.md`.
 3) now that we have an active tracked change pull in the upstream change
 What error do you get?
 (...)